- 758 full- and part-time undergraduates (Fall 2017)

 The Mercy College of Health Sciences campus is located in Des Moines, just off Interstate 235 in central Iowa.
 Our campus includes fully equipped classrooms and lecture halls, skills laboratories, student computer laboratories and student lounges, as well as faculty and administrative offices.

 Mercy Hospital opened its formal nursing school in 1899.
 Mercy College evolved from the Mercy School of Health Sciences – a certificate and diploma institution established in January 1994 as a consolidation of the Mercy Schools of Nursing, Radiology and Emergency Medical Services.
-Mercy College of Health Sciences was officially formed in July 1995.
+Mercy College of Health Sciences was officially formed on July 14, 1995.